 Will we still be humans?
 No. This can cause an irreversible change to human nature so it would cause the extinction of human beings who have been present on Earth for around 100s of thousands of years.

 g) Upgrade our brain’s functionality by uploading artificial intelligence into it:

-We can possibly realize this plan in the near future through AI research and neuroscience.
+We can realize this plan shortly through AI research and neuroscience.

 Will we still be humans?
 Yes.
 This will cause a change in our intelligence and how we use it so that we would become better versions of ourselves.